Essendon Football Club: Other ventures

 In December 2017, Essendon entered e-sports by acquiring Australian League of Legends team Abyss ESports.
 This made them the second AFL team to acquire an e-sports division after Adelaide acquired Legacy ESports in May.

 On 2 December 2019, it was announced that the Bombers' OPL slot had been sold to Perth-based internet provider Pentanet, marking Essendon's exit from the e-sports arena.

 In 2018, the Essendon Football Club, along with four other AFL clubs, entered the Victorian Wheelchair Football League.

+Activism

+Aboriginal support

+Starting with Norm McDonald in 1947, Essendon has a proud history of fostering Aboriginal talent at the top level.
+This came to the fore during the 1990s with players such as Michael Long, Derek Kickett, Gavin Wanganeen, and Dean Rioli rising through the ranks and being fostered by Kevin Sheedy.
+Dreamtime at the 'G and the Long Walk are two prominent annual events staged to help promote and support Aboriginal culture.
+The Long Walk, specifically, is designed to raise money for Indigenous education programs across the country.

+Additionally, Essendon is a supporter of the Voice to Parliament.

+Same-Sex Marriage

+During the Australian Marriage Law Postal Survey, Essendon supported the Yes vote.